Latest posts by Ahmad Imran (see all)

 She is currently finishing her degree in Human Sciences with a special interest in psychology.

 Writing is in her blood and she enjoys expressing her thoughts on psychology and personal development through writing on various platforms.

 Last year she registered her own domain and started her personal blog on WordPress.
 Inspired from her friend and something that started as a casual hobby, soon turned into a full blazing passion.

 She now considers her blog to be a valuable repository of her learning, experience and skills – shared with her readers.

 WordPress is still a significant learning curve for her.
-She is in constant search of best techniques and tips to improve her blog and get the maximum benefit from the WordPress software.
+She is in constant search of best techniques and tips to improve her blogging and get the maximum benefit from the WordPress software.
 She wants to hack the growth.

-She is normally in search of real life feedback and lessons learnt from bloggers and this is how she found me while searching on Google.
+She is normally in search of a real life feedback and lessons learnt from bloggers and this is how she found me while searching on Google.

 She is now a regular reader at my blog and loves my direct and conversational style of writing.
 She thinks that the real-life insights that I share are valuable and she can relate to them.
 She is not after superficial and thin content, she likes reading detailed and insightful articles related to blogging and WordPress.